National Fire News

 Please check the IMSR for more information.

-The National Significant Wildland Fire Potential Outlook is available for the period of March through June 2025.
-Significant wildfire potential will be seen throughout most of Texas and parts of New Mexico and Arizona, and several southeastern states through March and into April.
+The National Significant Wildland Fire Potential Outlook is available for the period of April through July 2025.
+Significant wildfire potential will be seen throughout parts of Texas, New Mexico and Arizona, and several southeastern states through April.

 The 2025 national fire year themes focus on keeping firefighters, support personnel, and the public safe, working together to fight wildfires, using new technology, understanding how homes and wildfires are connected, reducing smoke impacts, and being responsible when enjoying public lands.